Photo by Plush Design Studio on Unsplash

 - The gift of trust – Trust is the essential foundation for a strong, healthy team.
 Leaders build trust by operating honestly, openly, and ethically, and promoting an atmosphere of trust on their teams.
 Communicating trust and confidence in someone is the powerful art of bringing transparency, honesty, and vulnerability to your team projects and conversations.

 - The gift of respect – Showing respect for others is a no brainer – but what does that look like in practice?
-Having respect for process, treating other similarly (not playing favorites), and giving attention to each person’s thoughts and opinions – even if you disagree – is the foundation of showing respect.
+Having respect for process, not playing favorites, and giving attention to each person’s thoughts and opinions – even if you disagree – is the foundation of showing respect.
 Take into account your team members’ personal style preferences too.

 - The gift of coaching – Promote action and accountability on your team by helping them gain authority and ownership of their roles.
 This doesn’t mean you tell them what to do – it means having conversations and identifying opportunities to help others deliver great results.
 Ask open-ended questions and provide direction or thoughtful insights, not directives.